 Again, many parents and educators mistakenly believe that children automatically develop the ability to rhyme.
 When your kid resists reading, don’t assume anything.

-Struggling Readers Often Need Speech & Language Support
+Struggling Readers Often Need PRIVATE Speech & Language Support

 How Do You Help A Struggling Reader?
 Understand Phonics

-A child sees the letter sequence D-O- G and then produces the sounds “D”- “short O”- “hard G.” This skill is referred to as DECODING and the process of decoding is involved in PHONICS.
+A child sees the letter sequence D-O-G and then produces the sounds “D”- “short O”- “hard G.” This is part of the process of DECODING (specifically, segmenting).
+These processes are involved in PHONICS instruction.